CambridgeRefugees/cambridgerefugees.github.io/index.md

 layout: home
 ---

-*[Doctors of the World](https://www.doctorsoftheworld.org.uk/) have produced translations into 34 languages of the NHS coronavirus advice, including English and Arabic.
-These are available from [the Doctors of the World pages](https://www.doctorsoftheworld.org.uk/coronavirus-information/).*
+*[Doctors of the World](https://www.doctorsoftheworld.org.uk/) have produced translations into 34 languages of the NHS coronavirus advice, including English and Arabic, [here](https://www.doctorsoftheworld.org.uk/coronavirus-information/).*

 Cambridge has always been ready and willing to welcome refugees in times of crisis, and there have rarely been more people fleeing persecution and war.
 Offering sanctuary is a proud Cambridge tradition.
 We’re good at it, we always have been.